 the key ones being:

-agency in relation to moral reasoning: is moral judgment tied solely to individuals and their actions
+agency in relation to moral reasoning: is moral judgment about individual rationality tied solely to individuals and their actions

 cultural limits to morality: are moral problems and the possibility of moral judgment tied to culturally specific ontologies and beliefs (around here)